bcgov/common-document-generation-service/app/README.md

 The convention of having "d." before variable names from the Context (d for "data") is used by the templating engine.

-As repititions (loops of Context arrays) are a core component of the templating enginr, the Contexts object in the request body expects an array, rather than a singular object.
+As repetitions (loops of Context arrays) are a core component of the templating enginr, the Contexts object in the request body expects an array, rather than a singular object.
-If **not** using repititions, just include your single Context object as the sole item in the array
+If **not** using repetitions, just include your single Context object as the sole item in the array

 #### [Variable Substitution](https://carbone.io/documentation.html#substitutions)